forge-55/bunkeros/waybar/scripts/MENU-SYSTEM.md

 The old `quick-menu.sh` is preserved but no longer used.
 The new system provides:
 - Better organization with clear categories
-- Eliminated redundancy (removed duplicate Theme/Wallpaper entries)
+- Eliminated redundancy and removed wallpaper management UI
 - Added missing features (Reload Config)
 - Removed clutter (moved apps to Launch menu)